 We need to know of any key changes to your organisation or its business activities, particularly if they affect security, and/or your ability to complete your project, carry on business, and pay debts due.
 Where you identify any security issues, you should report them to the department as soon as possible.

 You must also inform us of any changes to your:

 - name

 - addresses

 - nominated contact details

 - bank account details.

-You must also inform us of any changes to your project partners.
+You must also inform us of any material changes in the circumstances of project partners and personnel including: